Let the impact on internal teams, prospects, and customers determine the launch activities necessary for launch success.

 What is a launch?

 Release is the end of a development project; launch is the beginning of a marketing project.
 And not all releases warrant a formal launch.
-Some new product releases can simply be released without fanfare.
+Many new product releases can simply be released without fanfare.

 Need to know